 Tennessee’s quality of life is high, and its cost of living is low.

-Tennessee ranked second for the lowest cost of living in the nation for the second quarter of 2014.
-Our Cost of Living Index is 10.7% below the national average.
+In 2015, CNBC ranked Tennessee #2 in the country for its cost of living.
+Our Cost of Living Index is 9.7% below the national average.

 In other words, on average, housing, food and groceries, transportation, utilities, healthcare and miscellaneous expenses such as clothing, service, and entertainment are less than the national average.

 Composite Index – 89.9

 Housing – 76.3

 Utilities – 91.8

 Transportation – 93.8